Engorgement is when your breasts become painfully swollen and heavy. However, following a few simple tips should sort the problem.

 Try to empty your breasts as much as possible, which can be tricky because it's difficult to get your baby to attach to an engorged breast.
 Try gently hand-expressing some milk before the feeds to soften the breast tissue and help your baby attach properly.
 Warming your breasts up with hot towels or heat packs can also help milk flow more easily.

 If your breasts continue to be too full after feeding, then express both breasts to remove the backlog of milk until they are empty.
 Just do this once.
 This will prevent your breasts hurting.
 However, if you keep doing this then the breasts will be overstimulated and your milk supply will increase further.
 If it continues then you need to seek help from your midwife or health visitor or call the Breastfeeding helpline.

 The key thing is to make sure your baby is correctly positioned and attached so your breasts release enough milk – they should feel fairly soft after every feed.
 Feed whenever your baby shows signs of being hungry and avoid infant formula, water and dummies.
 These lead to less frequent breastfeeding, which in turn leads to a build-up of milk.

-If you are trying to build up a supply of expressed milk for your freezer, you could be increasing your milk supply which may make you produce more milk then you need.
-If this is the case, you might want to reduce the amount you express (just express what you need to make you comfortable) over time until your body has adjusted to a more comfortable level of milk supply.
+If you are trying to build up a supply of expressed milk for your freezer, you could be increasing your milk supply, which may make you produce more milk then you need.
+If this is the case, you might want to reduce the amount you express over time (just express what you need to make you comfortable) until your body has adjusted to a more comfortable level of milk supply.

-It is best to express just once a day, after a feed and usually in the morning when your breasts are fuller.
+It's best to express just once a day, after a feed and usually in the morning when your breasts are fuller.
 This means that you will only get smaller amounts but you just need to collect these up to make a whole feed.
 Once you are away from the baby and miss a whole feed you will be able to express a much bigger volume to store for the next time!